Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 2. Innovation problems

-New companies innovate.
-In fact, it’s probably why they’re in business.
-They innovated something so well that customers were delighted and therefore purchased the product or service.
-People get excited by what is new, fresh and different.
-But, sooner or later, somebody else will be doing the same thing and then you’ve lost your flair – unless you keep innovating.
-Too often, growing companies get on their feet, start bringing in profits and forget to innovate as time passes.
-But, those who stop innovating and re-creating themselves will ultimately perish.
 The key to creating a sustainable business is to continue reevaluating the needs of your customers and tweaking your product or service as time passes.
 Your product or service might have been perfect for customers when you first started selling it, but how does it meet the needs of your customers six months, one year and five years down the road?
+Not anticipating the future needs of customers is one of the common pain points for businesses transitioning from the start-up to the growth phase.

 3. Cultural problems

 Internal culture sets the tone for the entire organization – how your employees treat each other is also reflected in how you treat your customers, shareholders and everyone in your sphere of influence.
-When your internal culture is struggling, you cannot hide it; it will be revealed in one way or another.
+When the internal culture is struggling in your growing business, you cannot hide it; it will be revealed in one way or another.

-As your company grows and you bring in more people, processes change and innovation suffers.
-You might begin to notice a change in disposition of your original employees.
+As your company grows and you bring in more people, processes change and innovation suffers as we’ve seen in the previously discussed pain points.
+As this occurs, you might begin to notice a change in disposition of your original employees.
 They may lack some of their initial spark or enthusiasm, or worse, become cliquey if they feel the workplace is being infiltrated by threatening “strangers.”
 Why?
-Because their feeling of significance decreases, and they now have to adjust to new processes, which can feel uncomfortable or can go against their initial vision of their role.
-As a result, a plethora of problems are born – from internal team conflict to bad attitudes –and they can go from seeing you, their employer, as a foe rather than a friend.
-The good news is that you have the power to positively influence your company’s internal culture.
+Because their feeling of significance decreases and they now have to adjust to new processes.
+This can feel uncomfortable or can go against their initial vision of their role.
+As a result, internal team conflicts, bad attitudes and an overall toxic culture can form if the issue isn’t addressed early on.

-Processes, innovation and cultural problems are all problems of scale.
-When a business is growing, these are the pain points that arise.
-But, these problems can often be anticipated and avoided altogether if you know where you are in the lifecycle of your business.
-In each lifecycle – whether it’s a business at its birth, teenage or aging years – there are problems.
-When you know what stage you are in, you know what problems to expect and are able to solve them before they become a chronic issue.
+Processes, innovation and cultural problems are all pain points of scale.
+With a growing business, these are some of the most common pain points that arise.
+But these problems can often be anticipated and avoided altogether if you know where you are in the lifecycle of your business and you put proactive measures into place to address them before you reach crisis level.

 Header image © gui jun peng/shutterstock